zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 The development of the Universal Multilingual Reader started off with the following design goals in mind:

 - Aim for a clear separation of concerns in order to improve modularity of the system.
-- Comprehensability of the code.
+- Comprehensibility of the code.
 - Compatability amoung most modern web browsers and platforms.
 - Fault tolerance.
 - Responsiveness.